 In addition to lectures, core conference includes:

 Residents have hands-on skills sessions integrated into their yearly conference didactic curriculum and participate in multi-disciplinary learning that includes immersive simulation training, advanced ultrasound skill training, and dedicated procedural skill training.

 In our state-of-art simulation center, residents work in teams to manage progressively complex pediatric and adult simulation cases targeted for their year of training.

 Hands-on labs teach basic (FAST, aorta, cardiac, gallbladder, renal) and advanced ultrasound techniques (venous access, orbital, procedural, etc); as well as rapid ultrasound in shock.

 Procedural Skill Training

-During Team Challenge Days residents have dedicated procedural training with our faculty for high acuity low occurrence procedures including lateral canthotomy, pericardiocentesis, transvenous pacing, cricothyrotomy, and needle-jet ventilation
+During Team Challenge Days residents have dedicated procedural training with our faculty to hone standard procedural skills of intubation, central venous, paracentesis, and lumbar punctures as well as for high acuity low occurrence procedures including lateral canthotomy, pericardiocentesis, transvenous pacing, cricothyrotomy, and needle-jet ventilation

 4th Year Grand Rounds

 Each 4th year gives Grand Rounds during their final year.
 This is a subject of their choice, usually focused on their ACCEL niche.
 It serves to give them greater exposure to presenting, help in building their CV and showcasing their efforts throughout their residency.